 Fellows have the opportunity to participate in all aspects of clinical studies, from the inception and conceptualization of an idea, preparation of the protocol and proposal, the process of getting IRB approval, the actual conduct of the study, to the analysis of data and manuscripts preparation, and publication.

-The personalized medicine clinic and consult service provides opportunities for fellows to see clinical pharmacogenetics and drug-drug interactions in outpatient and inpatient settings.
+The personalized medicine clinic provides an opportunity for fellows to see clinical pharmacogenetics and drug-drug interactions in outpatient and inpatient settings.

-Our interdisciplinary team is looking for a motivated, ambitious, and creative individual with excellent written and verbal communication skills.
-The successful candidate must possess a MD, MD/PhD, PharmD or equivalent.
-T32 fellows are supported by our NIH grant and must be a U.S. citizen or permanent resident.
+Our interdisciplinary team is looking for motivated, ambitious, and creative individuals with excellent written and verbal communication skills.
+The successful candidate must possess an MD, MD/PhD, PharmD, PhD, or equivalent.
+T32 fellows are supported by our NIH grant and must be U.S. citizens or permanent residents.

 The clinical research focus of the Clinical Pharmacology division is on genetics and non-genetic mechanisms of inter-individual variability in drug effects, and encompass a broad range of areas, including cardiology, nephrology, obstetrics, reproductive endocrinology, hematology/oncology, medical oncology, GI/hepatology and infectious disease.